-- (a) In the case of a fall in the start area the boat must idle and turn slowly and return to the Skier for a pick up.
-Wide fast turns may result in disqualification. - (b) Safety flag not required in marked Start Area. - (c) In the event of a race having to be stopped, only boats which took their grid positions for the event will be allowed to restart.
+- In the case of a fall in the start area the boat must idle and turn slowly (a) and return to the Skier for a pick up.
+Wide fast turns may result in disgualification. - (b) Safety flag not required in marked Start Area.
+When the starting procedure is stopped within the start area, it shall be indicated by the raising of the White Flag with a Red Diagonal Cross.
+The new start procedure shall normally be 3 minutes instead of 5 minutes.
+The new 3minute start shall follow the normal procedure. - (c) In the event of a race having to be stopped, only boats which took their grid positions for the event will be allowed to restart. - Once final countdown begins, Boats may not accelerate/ increase engine (d) revs above idle or bow lift until the starter calls ' Go '/ and or dropping of start flag.
+Failure to comply with this requirement will incur a 1 minute time penalty.